 Suction and Airflow

-Starting off with performance, this is where the Shark Matrix really shined.
-In the bench test that we do, where we test things like suction and airflow, it was well above average.
+Performance is where the Shark Matrix really shines.
+In our bench evaluations, where we assess things like suction and airflow, it was well above average.ย

 Crevice and Carpet Deep Clean Test

-This power showed up in the crevice pickup test where it did significantly better than the Roomba i3+.
-The Shark Matrix also did extremely well with the carpet deep clean test, where it scored more than robot vacuums two or even three times its price.
+Its power showed up in the crevice pickup evaluation, where it did significantly better than the Roomba i3+.
+The Shark Matrix also did extremely well with the carpet deep clean assessment.
+It scored more than a robot vacuum two or even three times its price.ย

-The Shark was also really good with debris pickup on the surfaces of hard floors and carpets.
-While this is something that both the Shark and the Roomba did well at, as it is sort of the main job of a robot vacuum, we were really impressed with the Shark’s sweeping ability.
-We think it’s the best pickup test we’ve seen from a Shark robot vacuum yet.
+It was really good at removing debris from the surfaces of hard floors and carpets.
+While this is something that both the Shark and the Roomba excel at, as it is essentially the primary job of a robot vacuum, we were particularly impressed with the Shark’s sweeping ability.
+We think it’s the best pickup score we’ve seen from a Shark robot vacuum yet.

-Moving on to the navigation tests.
-In our new navigation test, we run each robot vacuum several times on a fixed floor plan in different modes and on different power settings.
-The Shark Matrix does have a fast mapping mode and it mapped our 350 square foot area in a little over five minutes, compared to the Roomba i3 which took 26 minutes.
+In our navigation assessment, we run each robot vacuum multiple times on a fixed floor plan in various modes and power settings.
+The Shark Matrix features a fast mapping mode, and it mapped our 350 square foot area in a little over five minutes, compared to the Roomba i3, which took 26 minutes.

-We also measured their navigation efficiency, meaning how fast a robot cleaned an area as well as how many square feet it covered during that time.
+We also measured navigation efficiency, which refers to how quickly a robot cleaned an area and the total square footage it covered during that time.
 The Shark covered about 15 percent more area than the Roomba and did so about 28 percent faster.
 So, the LiDAR navigation really seemed to make a difference here for the Shark.

 Battery Efficiency

-We also measure battery efficiency during these tests.
-We found that the Roomba on its one power setting got an average of 1.41 minutes of run time per battery life percentage point, and the Shark got slightly less when its three power levels were averaged at 1.29 minutes per percentage point.
+We also measure battery efficiency during these evaluations.
+We found that the Roomba, on its one power setting, achieved an average of 1.41 minutes of run time per battery life percentage point.
+In contrast, the Shark got slightly less when its three power levels were averaged at 1.29 minutes per percentage point.

-But even though the Roomba had better battery efficiency, it wasn’t enough to make up for its less efficient navigation.
-So, the math works out to the Roomba i3 being able to get 820 square feet per charge versus one 1,000 square feet per charge on the Shark Matrix.
+However, even though the Roomba had better battery efficiency, it wasn’t enough to compensate for its less efficient navigation.
+So, the math works out to the Roomba i3 being able to cover 820 square feet per charge, versus the Shark Matrix coveringย 1,000 square feet per charge.

-Take those numbers with a grain of salt, since there are so many variables.
-In any case, they both have a feature called recharge and resume, where if its battery does run out, it will simply return to its base, recharge, and then resume right where it left off on the map.
+Take those numbers with a grain of salt, though, since there are so many variables.
+In any case, they both have a feature called recharge and resume, where if the battery runs out, the robot vacuum will simply return to its base, recharge, and then resume right where it left off on the map.

 Features

-The final category is features, and here we should talk about the Matrix mode on the Shark since it is what this Shark model is named after.
-This is basically a mode that can only be activated in its spot cleaning or room cleaning mode.
-Instead of its usual back-and-forth pattern, it will clean in a cross-hatch or matrix pattern instead, and we’re pretty sure it does so on max power as well.
+The final category is features, and here we should discuss the Matrix mode on the Shark, as it is what this Shark model is named after.
+This mode can only be activated in spot cleaning or room cleaning mode.
+Instead of its usual back-and-forth pattern, it will clean in a cross-hatch or matrix pattern, and we’re fairly certain it does so at maximum power as well.

 Deeper Cleaning

-The idea of the Matrix mode is that it can be used in heavy traffic areas which have a tendency to be more soiled, like around cat litter boxes or door entryways.
-It does seem to work pretty well, but it really is only for spot cleaning.
-You can’t even make the target area bigger on the map, so it is minimally useful, in our opinion.
+The idea behind the Matrix mode is that it can be used in areas with heavy traffic, which tend to be more soiled, such as around cat litter boxes or door entryways.
+It does seem to work fairly well, but it’s really only suitable for spot cleaning.
+You can’t even make the target area bigger on the map using the app, so it’s minimally useful.

-Speaking of the app, Shark does have some high-end features like no-go lines on the app to keep it from going places that you don’t want it to go, which is nice, especially since the Roomba i3+ EVO does not have that feature.
-Both do have room cleaning and zone cleaning though, as well as lots of scheduling options.
+Speaking of the app, Shark does have some high-end features like no-go lines, which prevent the robot from going places you don’t want it to, which is nice.
+The Roomba i3+ EVO does not have that feature.
+However, both haveย room cleaning and zone cleaning, as well as numerous scheduling options.

 Anti-Hair Wrap

-While we love this feature on Shark’s upright and cordless vacuums, we’ve never really noticed that much of a difference with it on robot vacuums.
+We believe Shark must have a patent for this, as we don’t see it on other robot vacuums.
+And while we love this feature on Shark’s upright and cordless vacuums, we’ve never really noticed a significant difference with it on robot vacuums.

 Verdict

-In conclusion, we think that the Shark Matrix is Shark’s best-performing robot vacuum yet in terms of power, carpet, and hard floor performance, and navigation.
-It’s an excellent value for its price.
-In our scoring system, it beat out the Roomba i3+ EVO without any trouble.
+In conclusion, we think that the Shark Matrix is Shark’s best-performing robot vacuum yet in terms of power, carpet, hard floor, and navigation performance.
+It’s an excellent value for the price, and in our scoring system, it beat the Roomba i3+ EVO without any trouble.

 Specs